Dana Nessel: Elder Abuse Task Force

+Michigan state COVID-19 pandemic policy

+In March 2021, Nessel decided not to launch a criminal investigation into the impact of Governor Gretchen Whitmer's coronavirus pandemic policy of placing elderly patients who tested positive for COVID-19 in the same nursing home facilities as patients who did not contract coronavirus.
+At the time of Nessel's decision, an estimated 35% of all Michigan coronavirus deaths had occurred in long-term care facilities.
+The Michigan state government had been accused of underreporting deaths from COVID-19 that had occurred in long-term care facilities, and had denied freedom of information requests to investigate the matter.
+The Michigan Office of the Auditor General later reviewed the state's coronavirus data and found that the long-term care facility coronavirus death count up to July 2021 had underreported deaths in these facilities by 42%, while Governor Whitmer denies the findings in the audit.
+Auditor General Doug Ringler claimed that his office "didn't feel the word 'underreport' was fair.
+We cited it as a difference."

 Robocall crackdown effort

-Nessel started a state-wide campaign to crack down on illegal robocalls targeting Michigan residents.
+Nessel started a statewide campaign to crack down on illegal robocalls targeting Michigan residents.
 This campaign includes initiatives to educate the public, toughen enforcement, and update state law.
 As of March 2020, over 2,400 caller complaints of illegal robocalls had been received by Nessel's office.

-Additionally, Nessel joined a bipartisan group of state attorneys general in filing a brief with the United States Supreme Court for the case Barr et al. v.
-American Association of Political Consultants Inc. et al. arguing to preserve the anti-robocall provisions of the federal Telephone Consumer Protection Act.
+Additionally, Nessel joined a bipartisan group of state attorneys general in filing a brief in the U.S. Supreme Court in Barr v.
+American Assn. of Political Consultants, Inc.; the AGs argued in favor of preserving the anti-robocall provisions of the federal Telephone Consumer Protection Act.

-Target of antisemitic threat
+Twitter death threat

-On March 2, 2023, Dana Nessel announced that she was among several Jewish government officials targeted in antisemitic threats made on social media by a heavily armed Michigan man.
-According to a complaint unsealed by federal authorities, Jack Eugene Carpenter III was charged with transmitting an interstate threat, a felony carrying a five-year sentence.
-Carpenter was accused of "threatening to carry out the punishment of death to anyone that is Jewish in the Michigan government" in a February 2023 Tweet.
-Carpenter possessed three handguns, a shotgun, two rifles, and was under investigation for theft of a handgun according to federal prosecutors.
-He was accused of making the threat in Texas and has been charged in the Eastern District of Michigan.
+On March 2, 2023, Nessel announced that she was among several Jewish government officials targeted in antisemitic threats made on social media by a heavily armed Michigan man.
+Jack Eugene Carpenter III, of Tipton, Michigan, was charged in federal court with transmitting an interstate threat, a felony.
+Carpenter was accused of tweeting from Texas in February 2023: "I'm heading back to Michigan now threatening to carry out the punishment of death to anyone that is jewish in the Michigan govt if they don't leave, or confess."
+Carpenter possessed three handguns, a shotgun, and two rifles, and was under investigation for stealing a handgun, according to federal prosecutors.
 Commenting on the threat on Twitter, Nessel stated: "It is my sincere hope that the federal authorities take this offense just as seriously as my Hate Crimes & Domestic Terrorism Unit takes plots to murder elected officials."
+Carpenter was found incompetent to stand trial, suffering from a combination of unusually grandiose conspiracy theories and a persecution complex, with threatening posts toward others included a vow to execute Elon Musk.